KaijuML/personal-website/content/gallery/cocktail.md

 ### Strawberry Sunset Sour

-Strawberries are in season (YMMV depending on the season you're reading this).
+Strawberries are in season!
+(YMMV depending on the season you're reading this.)
 Here's a simple enough recipe to impress all your friends:
 ____

 <div class="recipe">